At a glance

 - Product development and technical design

-- Electrical and information technology (from winter semester 2024/25)
+- Electrical and Information Engineering (starting in the winter semester of 2024/25)

-Information about the joint project: SaG – Study of adapted speed
+Information on the joint project: SaG – Study of Adapted Speed